codership/documentation/galeracluster/source/arbitrator.rst

 This starts Galera Arbitrator as a service.
 It uses the parameters set in the configuration file.

-In addition to the standard configurations, any parameter available to Galera Cluster also works with Galera Arbitrator, excepting those prefixed by ``repl``.
-When you start it as a service, you can set these using the ``GALERA_OPTIONS`` parameter.
+In addition to the standard configuration, any parameter available to Galera Cluster also works with Galera Arbitrator, excepting those prefixed by ``repl``.
+When you start it as a service, you can set those using the ``GALERA_OPTIONS`` parameter.

 .. note:: **See Also**: For more information on the options available to Galera Arbitrator, see :doc:`galeraparameters`.